HCL-TECH-SOFTWARE/connections-doc/v8-cr1/admin/admin/r_admin_gadget_reg_ws_commands.md

 You must be logged in as an administrator to register a new gadget or widget.
 Connections provides two mechanisms for registration:

-Administration view
+**Administration view**

-:   The Administration view provides a form-based mechanism for registering gadgets and widgets.
+The Administration view provides a form-based mechanism for registering gadgets and widgets.
 To use this method, you must have the Home page application installed.
 For information, see [Configuring Home page widgets](t_admin_homepage_add_widgets.md).

-NewsWidgetCatalogService commands
+**NewsWidgetCatalogService commands**

-:   The NewsWidgetCatalogService command allows you to register a gadget or widget from a command window.
+The NewsWidgetCatalogService command allows you to register a gadget or widget from a command window.
 This method does not require you to install the Home page application.
 For more information, continue reading this topic.

 ## Flag constants used for widget policy settings { .section}

-GadgetFlags
+**GadgetFlags**

-:   TRUSTED use to indicate that a gadget is 'trusted' and should be granted access to the non-base gadget features.
+TRUSTED use to indicate that a gadget is 'trusted' and should be granted access to the non-base gadget features.

-:   SSO indicates that a particular gadget is granted access to the SSO feature.
+SSO indicates that a particular gadget is granted access to the SSO feature.

-WidgetContexts
+**WidgetContexts**

-:   UPDATE indicates that this widget is applicable to the updates page of the Homepage.
+UPDATE indicates that this widget is applicable to the updates page of the Homepage.

-:   WIDGET indicates that this widget is applicable to the widgets page of the Homepage.
+WIDGET indicates that this widget is applicable to the widgets page of the Homepage.

-:   SHAREDIALOG indicates that this gadget is applicable to the share dialog.
+SHAREDIALOG indicates that this gadget is applicable to the share dialog.

-:   EMBEDXP indicates that this gadget is provides an embedded experience.
+EMBEDXP indicates that this gadget is provides an embedded experience.

 ## Settings available for widgets { .section}